csjoblom/epd-twitbot/README.md

 Current Status
 --------------

 Main webcrawler and twitter status update functions now have basic functionality.
 Project runs great with cron and automation seems to be working correctly.
-I'd like to integrate Latitude/Longitude in tweets and link back to a django generated page containing all information + a map.
-I would also like to look into using the database information as trend data for map hotspots.
+Will collect data for the next couple weeks and then figure out something to do with it all.

 Dependencies
 ------------